A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Hierarchical deep reinforcement learning framework

 \subsubsection{Step reward}

-At each time step, the agent takes an action and the impact of this action on the environment is evaluated to determine the rewards and penalties that the agent receives.
-The rewards and penalties given to the agent are determined based on several factors.
-The basic factors include the level of in-station crowdedness $\delta^\text{in}_t$ and the quantity of denied passengers in the next step $\delta^-_{t+1}$.
-Additionally, when a train is dispatched $a_1=1$ at time $t$ and the train code as $i$, the agent is rewarded based on the satisfied demand $\delta_i$, capacity utilization $u_i$, and adherence to safe headway limits $H^r_t$.
-On the other hand, the agent is penalized for any delay in arrival $\Delta_i$.
-These factors are taken into account to ensure a balanced supply and demand and to minimize the impact of disruptions on passenger satisfaction.
+At each time step, the agent takes an action and the impact of this action in the environment is evaluated to determine the rewards and penalties that the agent receives.
+The extrinsic rewards include the in-station crowdedness and the quantity of denied passengers.
+These rewards are received by the upper-level agent regardless of whether a train is dispatched.
+Only in instances when a train is dispatched, indicated by $a_1=1$, does the upper-level agent gain intrinsic rewards.
+These intrinsic rewards are contingent on the quality of the rescheduling plan, guided by the actions of the lower-level agent.
+The lower-level agent is trained only with the intrinsic rewards.
+The step reward is a weighted sum of these factors, calculated in Eq. \eqref{Eq.reward-step}.